INSIGHT-Ten years on, Italy faces debt crisis Draghi may not solve | Business

 Lingering anti-euro rhetoric from some right-wing parties is also keeping investors on edge, with Intesa Sanpaolo estimating that the risk of a return of the lira outweighed that of a default in the cost of buying insurance on Italian debt.
 "It very much paid off for Spain, Portugal and Greece to have the Troika," Holger Schmieding, an economist at Berenberg, said.

-"Draghi is trying, has done a little bit here and there but neither I nor the market are yet convinced that trend growth in Italy is strong enough."
+"Draghi is trying, has done a little bit here and there but neither I nor the market is yet convinced that trend growth in Italy is strong enough."
 KICKED DOWN THE ROAD

 As ECB chief Draghi regularly stressed the importance of fiscal and other reforms by governments.
 But as premier of Italy he has had to spend much of his time mediating between parties with very different views on economic policy, meaning contentious issues like tax and pension reforms have been largely kicked down the road.
 Even if he rides out Rome's current political turmoil, with his governing coalition weakened by divisions and general elections looming in the spring of 2023 at the latest, few expect the prime minister to turn things around.